Cutaiar/gpt-playback/README.md

 ## ❓ How to use

-1. Open the chat you want to replay and copy the entire chat
+1. Open the chat you want to playback, click the "Share" button in the top right corner, and press "Copy link"
-2. Run `gpt-voice-session-playback` in the terminal.
-This will read the contents of your clipboard and start playback.
+3. Run `gpt-voice-session-playback <conversation-link>` in the terminal.
+This will grab the conversation from the link you copied and start playback.

-## 📋 Todo
+## 🛠️ Development

-- Add a bin command that makes step 2 above possible
+1. Clone this repo
+2. Run `npm i` and `npm link`
+3. Test the program using `gpt-voice-session-playback <conversation-link>`

+`// TODO: Does this conflict with the global install if you have one?`